Nonparametric inference for discretely sampled L\'evy processes: Results

 \begin{cnd} Let the kernel $w$ be the sinc kernel: $w(x)=\sin x/(\pi x).$ \end{cnd}

 The sinc kernel has also been used in \cite{gug3} when estimating the L\'evy density.
-Its use is also frequent in deconvolution problems, see e.g.\ \cite{matias}.
+Its use is frequent in deconvolution problems, see e.g.\ \cite{matias}.
 The Fourier transform of the sinc kernel is given by $\phi_w(t)=1_{[-1,1]}(t).$

-\begin{cnd} Let the sequence $\kappa_n$ be such that $\kappa_n=\kappa (\log(3\log(3n)))^{-1}$ for a constant $\kappa>0.$ \end{cnd}
+\begin{cnd} Let the sequence $\kappa_n$ be such that $\kappa_n=\kappa |\log h|^{-1}$ for a constant $\kappa>0.$ \end{cnd}

 This is a technical condition used in the proofs.
-The factor $3$ under the logarithm sign is unimportant and is taken only to make $k_n$ positive for all $n.$ The intuition behind Condition \ref{conditionkappa} is that up to a constant $e^{-2\Lambda},$ $e^{-\Sigma^2/(2h^2)}$ gives a lower bound on the modulus of the characteristic function $|\phi_{X_1}(t)|$ on the interval $[-h^{-1},h^{-1}].$ For $n$ large enough, with an indicator $1_{G_t}$ in the definition of $\hat{\rho}$ we thus cut-off those frequencies $t,$ for which $|\phi_{emp}(t)|$ becomes smaller than the lower bound for $|\phi_{X_1}(t)|.$ Other sufficiently slowly vanishing sequences $\{k_n\}$ can also be used.
-Of course conditions other than Condition \ref{conditionkappa} are also possible and we refer e.g. to \cite{comte} for an alternative truncation method in the definition of an estimator of a L\'evy density in a problem similar to ours.
-That particular truncation method is advantageous in the case $\sigma=0.$ However, if we know beforehand that $\sigma>0,$ it is natural to incorporate the knowledge of $\Sigma$ in the selection of the threshold level in \eqref{fn}, since the knowledge of $\Sigma$ is required anyway when selecting the bandwidth $h.$
+Other sufficiently slowly vanishing sequences $\{\kappa_n\}$ can also be used, ours is just one concrete example.
+The intuition behind Condition \ref{conditionkappa} is that up to a constant $e^{-2\Lambda},$ the term $e^{-\Sigma^2/(2h^2)}$ gives a lower bound for the absolute value of the characteristic function $\phi_{X_1}(t)$ on the interval $[-h^{-1},h^{-1}],$ cf.\ \eqref{twost}.
+For $n$ large enough, with an indicator $1_{G_t}$ in the definition of $\hat{\rho}$ we thus cut-off those frequencies $t$ for which $|\hat{\phi}(t)|$ becomes smaller than the lower bound for $|\phi_{X_1}(t)|$ over $t\in[-h^{-1},h^{-1}].$ Of course different truncation methods are also possible and we refer e.g. to \cite{comte} for an alternative truncation method in the definition of an estimator of a L\'evy density in a problem similar to ours.
+We think that it is natural to incorporate the knowledge of $\Sigma$ in the selection of the threshold in \eqref{fn}, since the knowledge of $\Sigma$ is required anyway when selecting the bandwidth $h.$ With our choice of $h$ the set $G_t$ can also be characterised in terms of the sample size $n,$ because $h$ is a function of $n,$ see Condition \ref{conditionh}.
+Thus our truncation method is not dissimilar from the one in the deconvolution problem studied in \cite{neumann}.

-Next we recall two conditions from \cite{gug3} which were used to study the estimator $\hat{\sigma}^2.$ For the convenience of a reader we also state a result on the asymptotic behaviour of its mean square error.
+Next we recall two conditions from \cite{gug3}, which were used to study the asymptotics of the estimator $\hat{\sigma}^2.$ For the convenience of a reader we also state a result on the asymptotic behaviour of its mean square error.
 The latter is used in the proof of Theorem \ref{thm-rho} below.

-\begin{cnd} Let the kernel $v^h(t)=h^3v(ht),$ where the function $v$ is continuous and real-valued, has a support on $[-1,1]$ and is such that
+\begin{cnd} Let the kernel $v_h(t)=h^3v(ht),$ where the function $v$ is continuous and real-valued, has a support on $[-1,1]$ and is such that

 Here $\beta$ is the same as in Condition \ref{conditionf}. \end{cnd}

 It is for simplicity of the proofs that we assume that the smoothing parameter $h$ in the definition of $\hat{\sigma}^2$ is the same as in Condition \ref{conditionsigma}.
 In practice the two need not be equal, although they have to be of the same order.